avirakesh/rpi-retro-display/README.md

 6. And voila!
 SD Card saved!

     Note that you will have to remount the ramdisk if the Raspberry Pi reboots and all information in the ramdisk will be lost.
-How to automate mounting on boot is left as an excercise for the reader.
+How to automate mounting on boot is left as an exercise for the reader.